KashifUrRehman88/softoo-assignment/README.md

 Go to the Authorization tab.
 Set the Type to Bearer Token.
-In the Token field, enter the token you obtained earlier.
+In the Token field, enter the token you obtained earlier ((Pre-Req step above)).
 Send the Request:

 Click Send.